 The proposed Outfall Pipeline Route will cross under the estuary habitats of Baldoyle Bay SAC) and Baldoyle Bay SPA from the Coast Road to approximately 600m offshore, where it exits the tunnel.
-It will then continue in an easterly direction where it terminates just north of Ireland's Eye within the Rockabill to Dalkey Island SAC (site code: 003000) and North-West Irish Sea cSPA (004236).
-Ireland's Eye SAC (002193) & Ireland's Eye SPA (004117) lies approximately 700m and 200m respectively to the south of the outfall pipeline.
+It will then continue in an easterly direction where it terminates just north of Ireland's Eye within the Rockabill to Dalkey Island SAC (site code: 003000).
+Ireland's Eye SAC (002193) & Ireland's Eye SPA (004117) lies approximately 700m & 200m respectively to the south of the outfall pipeline.